Gifted and Talented

 Gifted and Talented News

-On the 10th of July, 50 Year 10 and 11 students took part in Oxford University’s Roadshow.
-Students enjoyed learning about life at Oxford and speaking to four university students who shared their experience of university and studying at Oxford.
-They took part in many interactive and philosophical activities including dispelling myths about studying at Oxford and Cambridge.
+On the 19th October, 20 Year 11 students took part in Oxford University’s taster day.
+Students enjoyed learning about life at Oxford and speaking to university students and lecturers who shared their experience of university and studying at Oxford.
+They took part in many interactive and philosophical activities including dispelling myths about studying at Oxford and Cambridge, degree level literature sessions and a lecture in Egyptology.
 Students also learnt about the exciting opportunities on offer at Oxford and the benefits of studying at a top university.
+Furthermore, at Painsley Sixth Form College we have the Oxbridge nurture group which is led by Ms C Oberman and aims to provide additional support and guidance for more able students who wish to apply for Oxford and Cambridge.
+In this group support is provided for personal statement writing, entry exam bookings, interview practice sessions and much more.

-At Painsley Catholic College we believe that all children are entitled to an education that will enable them to develop their full potential; be that intellectual, physical, aesthetic, creative, emotional, spiritual or social, finding appropriate challenge in our learning environment.
-Painsley Catholic College will provide opportunities to nurture those who are more able and their abilities.
-The cohort will reflect the college’s distribution in terms of gender and ethnicity.
+At Painsley Catholic College we believe that all children are entitled to an education that will enable them to realise their full potential; be that intellectual, physical, aesthetic, creative, emotional, spiritual or social individual, finding appropriate challenge in our learning environment.
+Painsley Catholic College will provide opportunities to nurture those who are more able and their talents and abilities.
+The cohort will reflect the College’s distribution in terms of gender and ethnicity.
 G & T Policy document, click here

 Gifted and Talented Reading List

 While grades are clearly very important when considering university and employment, showing that you are well read is vital in presenting yourself as a well-rounded and enthusiastic about your chosen path.
 Below are a few to get you started and will be updated.
-They are mature in content but generally accessible for KS4 and 5.
+They are mature in content but generally accessible for Year 10 and upwards.
 50 … Ideas You Really Need to Know- Various authors.
 Covers a variety of topics in a nutshell from a range of subjects including economics, psychology and philosophy.
 Fermat’s Last Theorem- Simon Singh.
 A fascinating story of mathematics.
 Freakonomics- Steven D. Levitt & Stephen J. Dubner’s.
 An account of economic principles in unlikely places.
 Sophie’s World- Jostein Gaarder.
 A novel about the history of philosophy through the eyes of a girl.
+Lastly there is a large amount of reading and resources around critical thinking that G & T students can access and can be found on the following website. https://www.criticalthinking.org/

 The Russell Group of Universities